-- Budget Travel – includes the essentials but at an affordable price, offering unlimited cover for emergency medical and hospital expenses, 24/7 emergency medical assistance, evacuation and repatriation to Australia if required and personal liability cover.
+- Basic.
+Includes the essentials but at an affordable price, offering unlimited cover for emergency medical and hospital expenses, 24/7 emergency medical assistance and personal liability cover.

-- Comprehensive – complete peace of mind, with unlimited overseas emergency medical, hospital and repatriation expenses, cancellations, additional accommodation and travel costs if you are unable to travel due to illness, lost travel documents, luggage, stolen cash and up to $6000 towards your rental vehicle accident excess.
+- Comprehensive.
+Complete peace of mind, with unlimited overseas emergency medical, hospital and repatriation expenses, cancellations, additional accommodation and travel costs if you are unable to travel due to illness, lost travel documents, luggage, stolen cash and money towards your rental vehicle accident excess.

-- Frequent Traveller International – all the benefits of Comprehensive cover but all year long, rather than for one trip, also with a maximum journey limit of 37 days for leisure travel and 90 days for business travel.
+- Multi-Trip Plan.
+All the benefits of Comprehensive cover but all year long, rather than for one trip, also with a maximum journey limit is 15 days, 30 days or 45 days.